weaveworks/weave/site/how-it-works.md

 addresses are local to which peers.
-The destination peer name enables the receiving peer to identify whether this frame is destined for itself or whether it should be forwarded on to some other peer, accomodating multi-hop routing.
+The destination peer name enables the receiving peer to identify whether this frame is destined for itself or whether it should be forwarded on to some other peer, accommodating multi-hop routing.
 This works even when the receiving intermediate peer has no knowledge of the destination MAC: only the original capturing peer needs to determine the destination peer from the MAC.
 This way weave peers never need to exchange the MAC addresses